pandle/materials/README.md

 # Materials

 Code, guidelines, and much more.
+Here you can find the link of each repository maintained and the relative [readthedocs link](https://readthedocs.org/profiles/bilardi/).
 Collaborations for improving the basic code is much appreciated.

 ## Prototypes